FRosner/outpourings/local-path-cleaner/blog_post.md

   | sudo tee -a /etc/fstab
 ```

-You can specify a custom helper pod, which uses a container image with the required dependency installed (`apk --no-cache add xfsprogs-extra`, e.g.) via the Helm values `configmap.helperPod`.
+To achieve the latter, you can specify a custom helper pod, which uses a container image with the required dependency installed (`apk --no-cache add xfsprogs-extra`, e.g.) via the Helm values `configmap.helperPod`.
 We now have a way to address overcommitting and enforcing storage limits, which allows us to safely put multiple pods with `local-path` PVCs on the same node.
 Next, let's see how can we avoid unschedulable pods.

 ## Generic Ephemeral Volumes